rwarner/Home-Assistant-Config/README.md

     Graphic
  </td>
  <td colspan="2">
-    Moved over to this for all direct HomeAssistant Zigbee / Z-Wave needs.
+    Moved over to this for all direct Home Assistant Zigbee / Z-Wave needs.
 Everything is much faster and reliable now than using two seperate hubs outside of HA.
 I also favored to only use the Hue bulbs through this device through Alexa so everything is in one place.
  </td>
  </tr>